 Especially in the run-up to Christmas, special attractions & shows await you throughout the park.
 You will meet the Disney characters in special costumes and experience a grandiose atmosphere before the holidays.

 Check the Disneyland Paris website for the latest information.

 Now you know what there is to discover in Paris before Christmas and know about a lot of free festive activities.
 Don’t miss the splendid jewelry and the shine of the lights and experience the French capital from a completely different perspective.
 Bon voyage! 🇫🇷

 Paris is not only a great city trip destination in the festive time before Christmas.
-You can also read on JOURNICATION how to spend a perfect day in Paris all year round with all the highlights and sights.
+You can also read on JOURNICATION how to spend one day in Paris all year round with all the highlights and sights.